 RGL701 PSYCHOLOGY OF RELIGION & SPIRITUALITY (3 cr.)
+Pre-requisites: All cours ses through Block 6

 This course reviews the empirical psychology of religion and spirituality.
 It will explore how religion and spirituality can influence one's cognition, motivations, emotions, attitudes, coping, and behaviors.
 Scales of measurement and development of faith will be examined along with religious coping styles, conversion, religious experiences, and how these can have an effect on health and at-risk behaviors.